Online Bachelor of Interdisciplinary Studies

 Upon completion of the online Bachelor of Interdisciplinary Studies, students have:

-- the core knowledge, skills, and abilities required in the professions in the selected minors.
+- the core knowledge, skills, and abilities required in the professions in the selected disciplines.

 - the critical thinking skills that enable complex problem-solving.